⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 Default property values per collection, block, and property.

 A template is a default value for a single block property, scoped to a collection and a block type.
 When a block is created, any optional property the caller leaves unset is seeded from its template.
+It is the per-property, editor-owned answer to "what should this field start as?"

 How templates are keyed